 All these steps can add up quickly, and delay your airport exit time by 45 minutes to 1h30+.

-So, if your flight’s scheduled to touch down after 11 PM, you can consider it as a late-night arrival.
-You’ll be stepping out into the arrivals hall when fewer transportation options are available, and the ones that are still running might be on their last rounds for the day.
+So, if your flight’s scheduled to touch down after 10 PM, you’ll be stepping out into the arrivals hall when fewer transportation options are available, and the ones that are still running might be on their last rounds for the day.
+After 11 PM, you can consider it as a late-night arrival.

 In the next sections, we’ll explore the late-night transfer options that are available to you, so even if you do arrive when Haneda is winding down, you’ll have a plan to get to your next stop without too much hassle.